Alright, I’ll state the obvious here, the reason you’ve probably come to this article in the first place.

 It’s always a relief when the pricing is simple—especially when it comes to VPNs, most of us aren’t looking for a complicated path to privacy.
 Thankfully, NordVPN keeps it very straightforward when it comes to its pricing.

-And at the time of this writing, NordVPN is offering a special two year deal, at $3.29 a month.
+And at the time of this writing, NordVPN is offering a special 3 years deal, at $2.75 a month.

 Thankfully, all tiers have a 30 day money back guarantee (PureVPN, its competitor provides only 7 days guarantee) this is pretty nice as not all good VPNs offer these money back guarantees, and 30 days is a pretty long time (especially when you consider that one of the three options is about 30 days of access).